 The way I see it, Air France first class is the world’s most well-rounded first class product.
 While I do think Emirates wins out in terms of the onboard experience, Air France still offers the world’s most well-rounded first class experience, given that the airline also offers the world’s best first class lounge experience at its Paris Charles de Gaulle hub.

-The main area where Air France first class could improve is with the addition of Wi-Fi, but that’s something that’s in the process of being added.
-At the moment only 777-300ERs first class, but it’s rumored that some future delivery A350s could feature first class as well.
+The main area where Air France first class could improve is with the addition of Wi-Fi, but that’s something that’s in the process of being added, and soon all La Premiere-equipped planes should feature this.
+At the moment only 777-300ERs have first class, but it’s rumored that some future delivery A350s could feature first class as well.